Kenya

 Mary Hill Nursery School

-Here, over 80 children have the opportunity to be carefree and safe, are allowed to play and are supervised by trained teachers.
-As a healthy diet is particularly important for young children, they are given a nutritious snack and lunch.
+Over 80 children have the opportunity to be carefree and safe.They can play and are supervised by trained teachers.
+As a healthy diet is particularly important for young children they are also given a nutritious snack and lunch.

 Mary Hill Community Center